How much do bloggers REALLY earn in 2026? (Statistics from the Blogging Income Survey 2026)

 - Lifestyle / Multi Topic

-However, the data in this survey suggests that your financial success in blogging is less related to niche and more related to other factors such as length of time blogging, number of blog posts and revenue streams.
+However, the data in this survey suggests that your financial success in blogging is less related to niche and far more related to other factors such as length of time blogging, number of blog posts and revenue streams.

 Does location impact earnings?